dominicplouffe/HorseRacingPrediction/README.md

 ### Predictions and Validation
 Once the model has been trained, we are now ready to validate how well it is working.

 To validate the results we iterate through the validation dataset, group every race together and using the same type of feature set as above, we predict the approximate position the horse will finish in.
-To select the horse we think will win, we sort the predictions and pick the lowest value.
+To select the horse I think will win, we sort the predictions and pick the lowest value.

 For example, a prediction value can be something like 1.45.
 This means that the model has fitted the features inside the first and second place markers.
 Essentially, the characteristics of the horse on this race is similar to a typical horse that finishes in first or second place.